Signatures of time-reversal-invariant topological superconductivity in the Josephson effect: Andreev bound-state spectrum

 \subsubsection{No $s$-wave admixture}

-A number of interesting limiting cases exist where the subgap energies have a compact solution.
-If we first consider the gap-symmetric case (i.e. $\Delta_{\pm}=\pm\Delta_0$), the Andreev bound state energies have the analytical solution
+A number of interesting limiting cases exist in which the subgap energies have a compact solution.
+If we first consider the gap-symmetric case (i.e. $\Delta_{\pm}=\pm\Delta_0$), the Andreev bound-state energies have the analytical solution

 where two of the bound states are low energy (corresponding to the negative sign of $\pm$) and the other two are high energy (corresponding to the positive sign of $\pm$).
+This result is in accordance with some related models of this junction that use certain specific choices for the tunnel barrier potential.\cite{KwonEPJB2004, ElsterPRB2016}

 Another interesting limit is when the conventional superconductor is strong compared to the topological superconductor (i.e. $\Delta_0 \gg \Delta_+$), where the subgap energies are

 In the converse case (i.e. $\Delta_+ \gg \Delta_0$), the subgap energies are independent of the transmission probability, taking the form